VisualText/parse-en-us/README.md

 # Full USA English Parser

 This is a full English Parser for USA English created by Amnon Meyers over the period of 20 years.
+It uses the older Wordnet dictionary for parts of speech.

-## Version 2 Coming
+## Wiktionary Update

-Version 2 of the English US will is being deveoloped which will be reorganized with place holders for using the parser for specific domains and tasks.
+Sometime in 2023, the plan is to have the English Wiktionary parsed in order to generate a much more ample English dictionary.